Mangalgad

-Mangalgad, also known as Kangori, is a fort in Maharashtra near the village of Dudhanewadi.
+Mangalgad, also known as Kangori, is a fort in Maharashtra near the village of Gogawalewadi.
 Kangori, or Mangalgad Fort, is in the Mahad sub-division about 11 mi east by south from Mahad town.

 How to reach

 The fort is built on the top of a steep and treeless spur of the Sahyadris, 2457 ft high, and is reached by a narrow and rugged path about two miles long.
 The fort is 1485 ft from east to west and 264 ft from north to south.
 It takes about 2 hours trekking time to reach the fort from the base village Dudhanewadi.

 History

 Mangalgad was built by Chandrarao More of Jawli.
 It was one of seven forts captured by Shivaji in 1648.
 It was the place of confinement of Chitursing the brother of the Raja of Satara, from 1812 till his death in 1818.
 In 1817 Cornets Hunter and Morrison, two English officers on the Madras establishment, on their way from Hyderabad to Poona with a small escort were caught at Uruli twenty miles east of Poona, and imprisoned here.
 Some time after, by Gokhla's orders, they were removed to Vasota in Satara, and, on the destruction of that fort in April 1817, they were restored to freedom.
 In 1818 Kangori was taken by Colonel Prother, after the fall of Raigad fort.